 There are a few ways to register.
 To register online CLICK HERE or you can register in person at The Highlands on Friday night from 6:00pm to 11pm, or Saturday from 7:30am to 10:30am.

 Walk-in registration will be open on Friday, May 17th, 2019 from 8:00 pm until midnight and Saturday May, 18th, 2019 from 7:30 am to 10:30 am and will be located in the lobby below the Zoo Bar at Boyne Highlands.
 We will accept cash, personal checks, and credit cards on Friday night and cash and personal checks only on Saturday morning.

 We do not mail out registration packets.
 Instead, you will pick them up at the registration tables we will have set up that weekend in the lobby of the Ski lodge below the Zoo Bar.
 Friday night registration is from 8:00 pm to midnight and is located in the lobby under the Zoo Bar at Boyne Highlands.
 Saturday registration is from 7:30 am to 10:30 am and is located under the tent in the skier’s parking lot at Boyne Highlands.
 You must pick up your registration packet by 10:30 am on Saturday.
 You must present a driver’s license or state ID to receive your packet.

 Yes.
 We will give a registration packet to someone other than the registrant during registration on Friday night or Saturday morning.
 You must have a signed letter from registrant saying who it is that is picking up the packet as well as photocopy of the registrant’s driver’s license.

 No, you cannot register for another person at Friday night or Saturday morning registration.
 However, you can pick up a registration packet for someone who has pre-registered.
-You must have a signed letter from registrant stating the name of the person that is picking up the packet as well as photocopy of the registrant’s driver’s license.
+You must have a signed note, text or email from registrant stating the name of the person that is picking up the packet as well as copy or photo of the registrant’s driver’s license.